 During a baptism we typically say, “I baptize you in the name of the Father, and the Son, and the Holy Spirit.”
 This is the traditional Trinitarian formula, which unites us with Christians throughout history.
 However, we also understand that language can limit the expanse of God.
-If you prefer other language for God, such as “God the Creator, Redeemer, and Spirit,” for example, please share this with a pastor.
+If you prefer other language for God, please share this with a pastor.

 Contact the church if you wish to arrange a date for baptism.
 A pastor will talk more with you about your family’s wishes, in order that your baptism can be a special day for your child, you, and the church.